plainionist/plainionist.github.io/_posts/2023-02-05-TickSpec-with-Code-Generation.md

-[Mono.TextTemplating](https://github.com/mono/t4) provides a command line tool "dotnet-t4" to generate code using a T4 template but to get the code generation easier integrated into the build process of my project and to have flexibility later on I decided to use the library and host the template engine in my own CLI.
+[Mono.TextTemplating](https://github.com/mono/t4) provides a command line tool "dotnet-t4" to generate code using a T4 template but to get the code generation easier integrated into the build process of my project and to have more flexibility later on, I decided to use the library and host the template engine in my own CLI.

 First, I tried [Mono.TextTemplating nuget](https://www.nuget.org/packages/Mono.TextTemplating) package in a F# based command line program but this failed at run-time, complaining that the proper ".NET hosting" was not